Luciam91/docker-laravel/README.md

 A quick docker set up for [Laravel][laravel].

-Includes PHP7, MySql, and nginx.
+Includes PHP7, MySql, Redis, and nginx.

 ## Requirements